Harry Mathews: Other works

 Among the more important collections of his miscellaneous works are Immeasurable Distances, a gathering of his essays; The Human Country: New and Collected Stories; and The Way Home: Selected Longer Prose.
 Other works by Mathews include Twenty Lines a Day, a journal, and The Orchard, a brief memoir of his friendship with Georges Perec.
+A piece by Mathews was published in 0 to 9 magazine, a 1960s journal which experimented with language and meaning-making.